PapaJoesSoup/ShipManifest/README.md

 ShipManifest
 ============
+Version 0.24.0.3.3.2 - 26 Jul, 2014 - Post 0.24.0 Bugs and such
+ - New: Optional Toolbar support!
+Courtesy of ragzilla!
+ - Add option in Config for turning OFF resource transfers.
+ - Fix science transfers.
+Really.
+ - Fix Highlighting with CLS.
+Really
+ -

 Version 0.24.0.3.3.1 - 17 Jul, 2014 - 0.24.0 Edition.
  - New:  Now compatible with KSP 0.24.0.
 Squad reworked crew objects and namespace.
  - New:  Roster Window now shows vessel to which a kerbal is assigned.